 15 Technologies of People Tracking (2019)

-People Tracking technologies can be Anonymous or Interactive (require consent Opt-In).
-The solutions can also be Sensor-Based, Device-Based, or require Advanced Analytics.
+People Tracking technologies can be Anonymous or Interactive (require the customer’s consent with Opt-In).

 - 3D Stereo Video Analytics.